Evergreen Conifers

 For us, pine resin provides:

-Analgesic: Traditionally used to relieve pains such as muscle aches, arthritis, and rheumatic pains.
+Analgesic: Traditionally used to relieve pain such as muscle aches, arthritis, and rheumatic pains.

-Pine resin also plays a key role in the production of cough drops and syrups, opening airways, and treating bacterial infections and congestion.
+Pine resin also plays a key role in cough drops and syrups, opening airways and treating bacterial infections and congestion.
 The invigorating aroma of burning pine resin in incense uplifts the spirit and supports better breathing.

-Harvesting Tip: Collecting resin can be done year-round, but it is easiest during the winter months when it hardens in the cold.
-If you find resin on your hands, use a little oil to remove it.
+Harvesting Tip: You can collect resin year-round, but it's easiest in winter when it hardens in the cold.
+If resin gets on your hands, a little oil will remove it.

 Needles: Nutritional and Respiratory Allies